timvisee/ffsend/README.md

 # - Specify a download limit of 20
 # - Enter a password to encrypt the file
 # - Archive the file before uploading
-# - Copy the shareable URL to your clipboard
+# - Copy the shareable link to your clipboard
-# - Open the shareable URL in your browser
+# - Open the shareable link in your browser
 $ ffsend upload --downloads 20 --password --archive --copy --open my-file.txt
 Password: ******
 Share link: https://send.firefox.com/#sample-share-url